salesforcecli/CLI-Unification-demo/README.md

 # Develop Across Salesforce With One CLI

 Welcome to the Salesforce CLI Unification Demo CLI repo.
 We’re designing a new taxonomy and structure for Salesforce CLI with the intention of unifying all of Salesforce’s products under one CLI.
 Our goal is to provide a seamless developer experience when building applications on any Salesforce product as well as across products.
-The demo CLI is an interactive simulation setup with the new taxonomy and common workflows, it doesn't actually do anything or change your environment.
+The demo CLI is an interactive simulation that implements the new taxonomy and common workflows, although it doesn't actually do anything or change your environment.
 Only a handful of commands have full help content.
 Please test it out and tell us what you think.

 ## Strategy